secure-diversITy/splunk/splunkhelper/README.md

 ## Usage:

+   Use "splunk -h | --help" at anytime to get usage info for the splunkhelper!
+   Use "splunk help" to get the normal splunk help info!

    You have to install this script in /usr/bin and name it "splunk" (see "Install").
 That way wherever you are you can simply type "splunk" or one of the shortcut commands and don't need to care about using the correct user.